-Greymark and its founder, Leslie King, have made their mark on the Houston building scene.
+But even if it does not become a multi-generation business, Greymark and its founder, Leslie King, have made their mark on the Houston building scene.
 And it's an award-winning mark.
-Just look at all of the crystal on the shelves if you don't think so.
+Just look at those plaques on the wall if you don't think so.

-For more information contact Greymark Construction Company 2211 Norfolk, #626, Houston, TX 77098 713-722-7226 info@greymarkconstruction.com www.greymarkconstruction.com
+For more information contact Greymark Construction Company at 2211 Norfolk, #626, Houston, TX 77098 or 713-722-7226 or info@greymarkconstruction.com.
+Its website is www.greymarkconstruction.com.